MichiganGeologicalSurvey/Michigan-Geological-Survey-Cross-Section-Tool/README.md

    6. Reference grid.
 5. Generate individual portions of the full cross-section tool to make adjustments.

-## **IMPORTANT NOTE: These tools were tested with ArcGIS Pro 3.3.0.
+## **IMPORTANT NOTE: These tools were tested with ArcGIS Pro 3.4.0.
 Issues may be present in other versions.**

 ---

 ### **WHAT IS INCLUDED**

-**MGS_XSEC_TOOLS_vX.atbx**
+**MGS_ModularTools_vX.atbx**

 ArcGIS Pro toolbox containing all available MGS custom tools which include:

 *Cross-Section Tools*
+  - MGS Cross-Section Tools: Borehole Interval Sticks
+  Function: Creates borehole sticks with separated intervals based on an interval table for cross-sections.
+  - MGS Cross-Section Tools:  Borehole Sticks
+  Function: Creates borehole sticks for cross-sections.
+  - MGS Cross-Section Tools:  Geophysical Log Placement
+  Function: Creates geophysical log responses along a cross-section.
+Note: The response on the cross-section is arbitrary, but is based on data values provided by the user.
+  - MGS Cross-Section Tools:  Gridline Creation
+  Function: Creates a reference grid that extends to the boundaries of the input cross-sections.
-  - Cross-Section Tools (All Steps)
+  - MGS Cross-Section Tools: Preliminary Cross-Section Profiles
   Function: Combines all cross-section tools listed below in addition to a topographic surface profile.
-  - Cross-Section Tools (Borehole Sticks)
+  - MGS Cross-Section Tools: Profiles
-  Function: Creates borehole sticks and screens for cross-sections.
+  Function: Creates surface profiles for surficial rasters along a cross-section line.
-  - Cross-Section Tools (Gridline Creation)
-  Function: Creates a reference grid that extends to the boundaries of the input cross-sections.
-  - Cross-Section Tools (Segment Profiles)
+  - MGS Cross-Section Tools: Segmentation of Profiles
-  Function: Creates surface profiles from bedrock and/or groundwater surface rasters.
+  Function: Creates surface profiles that are segmented by a user-provided polygon feature class.
+  - MGS Cross-Section Tools: Surficial Markers and Intersections
+  Function: Locates features along the cross-section lines and creates seperate feature classes.

 *Data Formatting Tools*
-  - Data Formatting
+  - Water Well Reformatting (Wellogic Specific)
   Function: Converts Wellogic water well data into a usable format for the cross-section tools
-  - GWL Raster Creation
+  - Groundwater Raster Generation
   Function: Creates groundwater surface rasters from water well data
-  - Project Creation
+  - Generic Project Creation Tool
-  Function: Sets up a Wellogic water well project (MICHIGAN ONLY) around a given area to be used for maps and cross-sections.
+  Function: Sets up a Wellogic water well project around a given area to be used for maps and cross-sections.
+Water well data only applies to Michigan projects.

 **ArcGIS_Pro_TrainingDocument_XSEC_ONLY_YYYYMMDD.pdf**